 Know the Signs Of A Gas Leak

 Being aware of the telltale signs of a potential gas leak is one of the most important things you can do to keep your home safe.
-Recognising the warning signs and knowing when you may need to evacuate for emergency assistance is crucial.
+It is crucial to recognise the warning signs and know when you may need to evacuate for emergency assistance.

 Smell gas